Learn about many of the available medications in our database.

 QT prolongation: This medication can lengthen heartbeat as shown on an electrocardiogram test, also known as QT prolongation.
-Very rare cases of abnormal heart beat have been reported in people while on ciprofloxacin extended-release, but these reports generally involved people who had conditions that predisposed them to abnormal heart beat, or who have been taking other medications that can increase the risk of developing an abnormal heart beat.
+Very rare cases of abnormal heartbeat have been reported by people taking ciprofloxacin extended-release, but these reports generally involved people who had conditions that predisposed them to abnormal heartbeat, or who had been taking other medications that can increase the risk of developing an abnormal heartbeat.

 If you have heart disease and abnormal heart rhythms, or are taking certain medications (e.g., verapamil, atazanavir), discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you develop heart palpitations (fast or irregular heartbeat) or experience fainting spells, stop taking your medication and contact your doctor immediately.

 Seizures: Rarely, seizures have been reported with this medication.
 If you have a history of epilepsy or medical conditions that increase the risk of seizures, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 If you have a seizure while taking this medication, stop taking it and get immediate medical attention.